dazet/data-map/README.md

 $mapper->map(['number' => 1]); // returns ['required_int' => 1]
 ```

-`GetFiltered` has set of built-in filters similar to `FilteredInput` but is a little faster, because filters don't need to be parsed from string.
+`GetFiltered` has set of built-in filters similar to `FilteredInput`.

 * **`with(callable $filter)`**: add to pipeline custom filter functions
 * **`withNullable(callable $filter)`**: add to pipeline custom filter functions that will be called even when value has become null